knaw-huc/data-envelopes/help_documentation.md

 This section specifies where you can get the dataset or further information about the dataset, information on available downloads and on how to cite the dataset

 * Dataset Link - This is a link that identifies the dataset.
 For instance its DOI, Handle, or ARK
-* Repository - One or more links to information about the dataset.
+* Repository - One or more links to the dataset or to information about the dataset.
 If the dataset has its own dedicated website(s) or is hosted on sites such as github, zenodo, dataverse, marketplace, provide the url(s) here.
 Documentation and FAQ pages can also be linked.
 * Download
   * Link - one or more download links for the dataset
   * File/folder type - the type that is downloaded.
 For example, .zip for an archive file.
   * File Size - the size of the downloaded content, in MB
 * Citation - the text that should be used to cite the dataset

+Examples of citation formats:

+For a whole dataset:

+    Dijkstra, G., Groskamp, N., Hoekstra, R., Koolen, M., Renkema, E., Sluijter, R., Smit, F., & Oddens, J. (2024).
+Entities recognised in the resolutions of the States General of the Dutch Republic (1576-1796) [Data set].
+Zenodo. https://doi.org/10.5281/zenodo.14577244

+For items within a dataset (in this example letters):

+    A [name of correspondent] to B [name of correspondent], date [date of letter or  document], The Correspondence of William of Orange nr. [number of letter or document], date consulted.
+URL[number].
+Example: [Willem van] Oranje to Filips van Hessen, 12-12-1560, The Correspondence of William of Orange nr.
+5097, 8-2-2005.
+URL

 ## 2.5 Licenses and Accesses
 This section tells you how you can access the dataset and under which licence(s) it may be used.
 Access may be direct or via a portal application.
 A dataset can have multiple access/licence combinations.
 For example, it may be browsable via an Open Access portal, while content may be downloadable via a Restricted Access portal with a licence permitting reuse.

 A licence should not only be specified when access is restricted, but also when access is open.
 The licence determines what the user is allowed to do with the dataset.
 No license is ambiguous.
 In the absence of a licence, users could assume they can do anything they want, or they could assume they cannot do certain things that may actually be permitted.

+The Huygens default license is given on [this page](https://www.huygens.knaw.nl/informatie/disclaimer-en-copyright/)

 ### Licensing Information